How to Write a Good Instruction Manual: Creating Digital Work Instructions

-SwipeGuide is an instruction software that enables companies to create visual and step-by-step digital instruction manuals – hassle-free.
-Our goal is to save both you and your end-users valuable time.
+SwipeGuide is a digital work instruction software that enables companies to create visual and step-by-step digital work instructions – hassle-free.
+Our goal is to save both you and your end-users valuable time and money.

-So, let’s talk about how to write and structure a good instruction manual.
+So, let’s talk about how to write and structure a great work instruction.

 Structure and clarity are key in instructions

-Structure is key to time-saving in basically everything – and the domain of instructions is no exception.
-In order to write an instruction manual, from the company’s perspective, and understand instructions, from the end-user’s perspective, there has to be a clear and to-the-point structure.
+Structure is the key to saving time in basically everything – and the domain of work instructions is no exception.
+In order to write a work instruction, from the company’s perspective, and understand work instructions, from the end-user’s perspective, there has to be a clear and to-the-point structure.
 Based on academic research on instructional design and learnability, we have structured our platform into the following parts:

-The SwipeGuide hierarchy on how to write and structure a manual
+The SwipeGuide hierarchy on how to write and structure work instructions.

-Every SwipeGuide manual follows this same, basic format.
-Having a consistent approach to structure allows our customers to reproduce quality instructions with minimal effort.
+Every SwipeGuide work instruction follows this same, basic format.
+Having a consistent approach to structure allows our customers to reproduce quality work instructions with minimal effort.
 This model is a handy visual representation of the key components of our instructional approach:

-Let’s have a look at each of these components in greater detail:
+Let’s have a look at these components in greater detail:

-The basic element of every instruction manual is the “guide.”
+The basic element of every instruction is the “guide.”
 You can see the guide as the entire paper booklet of a product, from first to the last page.
 It contains every topic, instruction, and step of how to use a specific product.
-Here’s an embedded instruction manual example of the Segway Ninebot Kickscooter made in the SwipeGuide instruction software.
+Here’s an embedded work instruction for the Multipacker OCME, a machine used in food and beverage production, made in the SwipeGuide instruction software.
+Note, this work instruction does not include any information under “Topic.”
 The embedded SwipeGuide below is clickable.

 These instructions each contain a certain number of steps.

 “Steps” are the detailed descriptions of instructions.
 They show the user the step-by-step process of performing a given task.
 There is a clear goal in every instruction, and the description of the goal should therefore always be task-oriented and to the point.
-Let’s take the instruction “Prepare your first ride” in the Segway manual as an example.
+Let’s take the instruction “Prepare the machine” in the Multipacker OCME work instruction as an example.

-The instruction manual example below consists of five detailed steps, as you can see in the lower left corner of the embedded SwipeGuide.
+The work instruction example below consists of ten detailed steps, as you can see in the bottom of the embedded SwipeGuide.
 The embedded SwipeGuide below is clickable.

 The user follows these steps by swiping through the instructions on a mobile device or desktop.
 A step should consist of a clear visual (static image or short gif) supported by a clear task-centered sentence.
 For the highest level of learnability and clarity, the tasks should be described in active present tense (install, press, click, follow).
 You should also avoid long wordy sentences and we recommend to break down tasks into two or more sub-tasks when the user needs to perform several actions.
 A maximum of 10-12 steps is recommended for your instructions to be effective.
 When you want users to memorize a task, you should limit yourself to a maximum of 5-7 steps.